 Tofu should not be thought of as a food just for vegetarians — everyone can enjoy it!

-I love Grilled Tofu with Spicy Tangerine Marinade on its own as an appetizer or side dish, but tomorrow I’m making a yummy Asian dish that you can also toss it into.
-So stay tuned and you’ll have a great meal for the weekend!

-Edition 2: Tofu should not be thought of as a food just for vegetarians — everyone can enjoy it!

 I love this Grilled Tangerine Tofu on its own as an appetizer or side dish, and you can also toss it into salads for an fantastic main course.